lyokha/hl/README.md

 Currently `term` and `term-debug` tagtypes are supported.
-If tagtype is `term` then boundaries of found patterns will be enclosed in terminal color escape sequence tags, if tagtype is `term-debug` then they will be marked by symbolic sequences.
+If tagtype is `term` then boundaries of found patterns will be enclosed in ANSI terminal color escape sequence tags, if tagtype is `term-debug` then they will be marked by special symbolic sequences.

 #### DESCRIPTION

 Term::Highlight is perl module aimed to support highlighting of patterns on color terminals.
-It supports 256 color terminals and older 8 color terminals.
+It supports 256 color terminals as well as older 8 color terminals.

 #### EXPORTS

 **LoadPatterns**

-expects reference to array of references to arrays of structure ``[ $pattern, $fg, $bold, $bg ]``.
+expects a reference to an array of references to arrays of type ``[ $pattern, $fg, $bold, $bg ]``.
 Loads patterns to be processed.

 **ClearPatterns**

-clears loaded patterns.
+clears the loaded patterns.

 **LoadArgs**

-expects array of references to strings.
+expects an array of references to strings.
 Loads patterns to be processed.
 This is just a convenient version of `LoadPatterns`.
 Example of array to be loaded: ``[ "-46", "-25.1", "-i", "\bw.*?\b", "-100" ]``.